fcrownarisk/Silicon-Universe-I/README.md

 Shit Moutain Version

     flexiable thinking

-    copnsider Latex or lean4 later on
+    consider Latex or lean4 later on

+Mainly use JavaScript && Typescript (inspired by OceanCat) html css php (Canvas in Cultist Simulater and BOOK OF HOURS) ASM Websembly (in ......
+Software inner core)